aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - **Two - Tier Architecture**
   - Two sides of the architecture ( client and database ) that corresponding to client domain and business database domain.
 Their exist in constant interaction.
-  Example Retreiving and storing account billing details in db.
+  Example Retrieving and storing account billing details in db.

   ```[]
         User        +--------+       +--------+       +--------+